When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 help in Asthma symptoms

 People with asthma may have an easier time breathing in a humid environment.
-Some experts suggest that when the low humidity, the body may have to work extra hard to compensate for the dry air.
+Some experts suggest that when the humidity level is low, the body may have to work extra hard to compensate for the dry air.
 This can lead to a buildup of mucus in the respiratory tract and inflammation in the bronchial tubes.
-In a humid environment, the body cannot recover as quickly work as hard to maintain moisture, so there is less chance of the lungs reacting to the dry air.
+In a humid environment, the body doesn’t have to work as hard to maintain moisture, so there is less chance of the lungs reacting to the dry air.

-To alleviate respiratory disease, an effort should be made to keep the air at the perfect humidity level.
+To alleviate asthma symptoms, an effort should be made to keep the air at the perfect humidity level.
 Humidifiers add moist air to the room by making vapor mist of either warm or cool temperature.
-In terms of humidity control, air conditioning system can play a role, but they need to be properly maintained and regulated to avoid making respiratory disease worse. dry air can also aggravate your symptoms.
+In terms of humidity control, air conditioners can play a role, but they need to be properly maintained and regulated to avoid making asthma symptoms worse.

 You’re experiencing congestion in the mornings or at night.